tkarnisauskas-a11y/CNA_LEVEL2_AWS_INTROSPECT_1B/SourceCode/README.md

 This project demonstrates containerized microservices on Amazon EKS with Dapr sidecars for pub/sub messaging using AWS SNS.

-## Overview

-This sample shows how to create a publisher microservice and a subscriber microservice, leveraging Dapr's pub/sub API.
-This sample uses AWS SNS as the message broker.

-## Architecture

-- **ProductService (Publisher)**: Creates products, stores in JSON files, publishes events to `product.new` topic
-- **OrderService (Subscriber)**: Minimal event handler that subscribes to `product.new` topic via declarative subscription
-- **Dapr**: Handles pub/sub messaging with automatic retries and dead letter queues
-- **AWS SNS/SQS**: Message broker for publishing product events with built-in durability and scalability

 ## Dapr Concepts Used

 - **Pub/Sub API**: For asynchronous messaging between services